PSGCNet: A Pyramidal Scale and Global Context Guided Network for Dense Object Counting in Remote Sensing Images: Abstract

 \section{Abstract}

-Crowd counting, which towards to accurately count the number of the objects in images, has been attracted more and more attention by researchers recently.
-However, challenges from severely occlusion, large scale variation, complex background interference and non-uniform density distribution, limit the crowd number estimation accuracy.
-To mitigate above issues, this paper proposes a novel crowd counting approach based on pyramidal scale module (PSM) and global context module (GCM), dubbed PSCNet.
-Moreover, a reliable supervision manner combined Bayesian and counting loss (BCL) is utilized to learn the density probability and then computes the count exception at each annotation point.
-Specifically, PSM is used to adaptively capture multi-scale information, which can identify a fine boundary of crowds with different image scales.
-GCM is devised with low-complexity and lightweight manner, to make the interactive information across the channels of the feature maps more efficient, meanwhile guide the model to select more suitable scales generated from PSM.
-Furthermore, BL is leveraged to construct a credible density contribution probability supervision manner, which relieves non-uniform density distribution in crowds to a certain extent.
-Extensive experiments on four crowd counting datasets show the effectiveness and superiority of the proposed model.
-Additionally, some experiments extended on a remote sensing object counting (RSOC) dataset further validate the generalization ability of the model.
-Our resource code will be released upon the acceptance of this work.
+Object counting, which aims to count the accurate number of object instances in images, has been attracting more and more attention.
+However, challenges such as large scale variation, complex background interference, and non-uniform density distribution greatly limit the counting accuracy, particularly striking in remote sensing imagery.
+To mitigate the above issues, this paper proposes a novel framework for dense object counting in remote sensing images, which incorporates a pyramidal scale module (PSM) and a global context module (GCM), dubbed PSGCNet, where PSM is used to adaptively capture multi-scale information and GCM is to guide the model to select suitable scales generated from PSM.
+Moreover, a reliable supervision manner improved from Bayesian and Counting loss (BCL) is utilized to learn the density probability and then compute the count expectation at each annotation.
+It can relieve non-uniform density distribution to a certain extent.
+Extensive experiments on four remote sensing counting datasets demonstrate the effectiveness of the proposed method and the superiority of it compared with state-of-the-arts.
+Additionally, experiments extended on four commonly used crowd counting datasets further validate the generalization ability of the model.
+Code is available at \url{https://github.com/gaoguangshuai/PSGCNet}.